The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!NOTE]
-            This function only checks one dimension of an n-dimensional array.
-It is possible to check deeper dimensions by using, for example, [[Arr#differenceAssoc($array1[0], $array2[0])]].> [!NOTE] Ensure arguments are passed in the correct order when comparing similar arrays with more keys.
-The new array should be the first in the list.

 ### ### Computes the difference of arrays with additional index check

 _Compares an array against arrays and returns the difference.
 Unlike [[Arr#difference()]], the array keys are